On the coherence of one-relator groups and their group algebras

 In order to facilitate the proof of \cref{staggered_coherent}, we shall need to introduce a new class of two-complexes that lie in between staggered and reducible two-complexes.
 We say a two-complex $X$ is {\bf bireducible} if every subcomplex $Z\subset X$ containing at least two two-cells, has at least two reducing edges associated to distinct two-cells.

 The aim of this section is to show that such two-complexes have NTPI.
 We first require a version of the classic Magnus Freiheitssatz \cite{magnus_30} for bireducible complexes.

-\begin{lem} If $X$ is a finite bireducible two-complex, then the following hold: \begin{enumerate} \item If $Z\subset X$ is a reduction, then the homomorphism $\pi_1(Z)\to \pi_1(X)$ induced by inclusion is injective for any choice of basepoint. \item If $U\subset X$ is a subcomplex containing a single two-cell whose attaching map is surjective, then $\pi_1(U)\to \pi_1(X)$ is injective. \end{enumerate} \end{lem}
+\begin{lem} If $X$ is a finite bireducible two-complex, then the following hold: \begin{enumerate} \item If $Z\subset X$ is a reduction, then the homomorphism $\pi_1(Z)\to \pi_1(X)$ induced by inclusion is injective for any choice of basepoint. \item If $U\subset X$ is a subcomplex containing a single two-cell whose attaching map is surjective, then $\pi_1(U)\to \pi_1(X)$ is injective. \end{enumerate} In particular, $X$ is reducible. \end{lem}

 \begin{proof} The proof is by induction on the number of two-cells in $X$.
 We prove the two statements at once.
 In the base case, the first statement is the Magnus' Freiheitssatz \cite{magnus_30} and the second statement is clear.
 Now suppose that $X$ contains more than one two-cell and assume the inductive hypothesis.
 As $X$ is bireducible, there is a second reduction $Y\subset X$ such that $X = Y\cup Z$ and $Y\cap Z$ is a reduction of $Y$ and $Z$.
 If $Z$ is not connected, then we attach an edge connecting the components.
 We do the same for $Y$ and $Y\cap Z$.
 Attaching edges modifies the fundamental group by possibly adding a free group as a free factor.
 By induction, $\pi_1(Y\cap Z)\to \pi_1(Y), \pi_1(Z)$ are injective and so we have